Chovv/valorant-gm/README.md

 Rounds add up to maps, maps to series, series to tournaments, and a full season of those produces champions, award winners, and record-book entries.

-The randomness is controlled, not chaotic.
+The randomness is controlled, not chaotic though.
 Everything random flows through a single **seeded RNG** which means a given save reproduces exactly while two separate playthroughs diverge into their own stories.
 The models behind the scenes:

 - **pIndex:** per-player, per-round score from overall, aim, role fit, clutch, IGL bonus, composition, and buy state
 - **Win probability:** estimated from each team's aggregate pIndex to set series odds